fMeow/document-scanner/README.md

     Exactly, the `contrast ` parameter is for the `-sigmoidal-contrast` parameter.
 So clients can pass `contrast=2,25%` in query parameter.

+- failed_brightness (string default to `15%`)

+    Exactly, the `failed_brightness ` parameter is for the `-level` parameter.
+So clients can pass `failed_brighenss=15%` in query parameter.

+    This parameter is only used when the scanning process failed.

+- failed_contrast (string default to `2,15%`)

+    Exactly, the `failed_contrast ` parameter is for the `-sigmoidal-contrast` parameter.
+So clients can pass `failed_contrast=2,15%` in query parameter.

+    This parameter is only used when the scanning process failed.

 ### Usage
 #### base64 png without post processing